Christmas Handprint Craft

 - Continue until Rudolph the Red Nosed Reindeer is complete!

-When you are done, snuggle up with some cookies and milk while you read Rudolph the Red Nosed Reindeer together – or watch the animated movie.
+When you are done, snuggle up with some cookies and milk while you sing or read Rudolph the Red Nosed Reindeer together – or watch the animated movie.
 Merry Christmas!